 The students involved may be required to participate in AOD screening, BASICS or marijuana screening and intervention as an educational outcome.
 Failure to attend mandatory screening, evaluation, BASICS, or health appointments will invalidate the Medical Amnesty Policy, and standard disciplinary action will be taken.

 In cases of physical assault or sexual misconduct, the student coming forward with a complaint shall not face campus conduct charges related to alcohol or other drugs.

-Individual: Any individual calling for medical assistance on behalf of themselves or another student experiencing an AOD related emergency will be considered for medical amnesty from the college conduct system for violations of the college alcohol and other drug policy.
+Individual: Any individual calling for medical assistance on behalf of themselves or another student experiencing an AOD related emergency will be considered for medical amnesty from any punitive disciplinary action.
+Educational measures may still apply.

 Organization and/or Event Host: A representative of an organization or a designated event host is expected to promptly call for emergency medical assistance in an alcohol or other drugs-related emergency.
 Failure to call for help in an alcohol or other drugs-related medical emergency will be considered when determining outcomes for any policy violations related to that event.

 The Medical Amnesty Policy should not be abused.
 This policy does not protect students from disciplinary action who are found to be responsible for violating other college policies.
 Incidents where the student needing help is found to be responsible for violating the sexual misconduct policy; physical assault; vandalism; theft; destruction of property; distribution, possession of distributable quantities of drugs; or intention to distribute drugs will result in formal disciplinary action through the college conduct system.

 Consistent with putting the health and safety of students first, the College will approach repeated incidents as a serious health risk and disruption to the community.
 While amnesty may apply in subsequent cases, it is at the discretion of the Dean of Student or designee.